How to Write Your Own Children's Choir Curriculum

 Curriculum can be defined a few different ways.
 My favorite definition is that curriculum is “the totality of student experiences that occur in the educational process” (Kelly, 2009).

 As a children’s choir director or leader, you wear many hats.
-You’re a mentor, a Christian example, a spiritual guide, a teacher, and a music educator.
+You’re a mentor, a guide, a teacher, and a music educator.
 It’s important to be just as intentional with the overall plans and goals for your choir year as you are with your week-to-week interactions with your choir members.

 Having a big-picture plan for what you want your year to look like (before you get started) and what you hope the children in your choir will experience and understand is vital to fostering spiritual growth, developing musicianship, and growing and building a strong choir program.

-Today, I’m going to show you how to create your very own children’s choir curriculum, something tailor-made to fit your ensemble.
+Today, you’ll learn how to create your own children’s choir curriculum, customized for your ensemble.
 This is the same process I use with my Directing a Church Children’s Choir 101 students, so grab a notebook and a pencil and let's get started!

 Core Components of a Curriculum